 Visiting Kamikochi for the first time?
-We want to help make your journey in the Japanese Alps a great memory.
+We want to help make your journey in the Japan Alps a great memory.

 Please remember that Kamikochi is in the Chubu Sangaku National Park and is not accessible directly by private cars.
 There are 3 main ways to access Kamikochi: Public Transportation, Car + Public Transportation, and Bicycle.